Trainguy9512/trainguys-animation-overhaul/README.md

-# 🏃 Trainguy's Animation Overhaul
+# 🚂 Locomotion: An Animation Overhaul

+(Formerly known as Trainguy's Animation Overhaul)

-Repository for a 1.21.4+ Minecraft mod centered around complex gameplay-driven character animations through a real-time animation system I'm building inspired by Unreal Engine's Animation Blueprints.
-Is currently included in the Moonflower suite of mods.
+Locomotion is a Minecraft mod centered around giving Minecraft complex gameplay-driven character and block animations through a real-time animation system inspired by Unreal Engine's Animation Blueprints.
+Currently included in the Moonflower suite of mods.

 > **Warning!**
 > This project is still in heavy development!
 You are free to compile yourself and try it out, but keep in mind that there will be missing animations, placeholders, and debugging visuals that will not look correct in a normal gameplay context.